-- a.
-Contracts Continue to meet and, whenever feasible, exceed mandates for Local Business Enterprise (LBE) and MicroLBE participation on Port construction and professional services contracts. - b.
-Port Employment Develop a workforce development strategy to ensure that Port staff better reflects the diversity of the city and that Port internships and fellowships help train a diverse workforce for the future. - c.
-Diverse Jobs Attract and retain a diverse mix of businesses and industries that can provide jobs for residents of all skill and education levels. - d.
-Job Training Seek opportunities to partner with tenants and educational, civic, labor, and business institutions to support apprenticeships and job training programs that enable the unemployed, underemployed, or economically or socially disadvantaged to enter or move up in the labor force.
+- 4. In alignment with the Port's Racial Equity Action Plan, ILeverage the Port's economic activity to advance equity, inclusion, and public benefits for communities in and neighboring the Port, including economically historically disadvantaged communities. - a.
+Contracts Continue to Mmeet and, whenever feasible, exceed mandates for Local Business Enterprise (LBE) and Micro LBE participation on Port construction and professional services contracts. - b.
+Port Employment DevelopImplement a workforce development strategy to increase ensure that the diversity of Port staff staff better reflects the is diverseity of the city and provide Port employments opportunities, including internships and fellowships for people from historically economically disadvantaged communities., including that Port internships and fellowships that help train a diverse workforce for the future. - c.
+Diverse Jobs Attract and retain a diverse mix of businesses and industries that willcan provide jobs for residents of all skill and education levels. - d.
+Job Training SeekCreate opportunities to partner with Port tenants and educational, civic, labor, and business institutions to support apprenticeships and job training programs that enable individuals from historically marginalized communities enable the unemployed, under-employed, or economically or socially disadvantaged to enter and/or move up in the labor force. - e.
+Leasing and Development Increase outreach to, training for, and partnerships with under-served under-resourced communities and local businesses for lease and economic development opportunities. - f.
+Industry Promote use of Port industrial facilities for local manufacturing and other businesses that keep light industrial jobs and business opportunities in San Francisco.

-- e.
-Leasing and Development Increase outreach to, training for, and partnerships with under-served communities and local businesses for lease and economic development opportunities. - f.
-Industry Promote use of Port industrial facilities for local manufacturing and other businesses that keep light industrial jobs and business opportunities in San Francisco. - g.
-Affordable Space Limit vacancy and market underimproved spaces to non-profit entities and local and small businesses at fair market rent to provide more affordable options than are typically available in the private sector. - h.
-Southern Waterfront Continue to implement the Southern Waterfront Community Benefits and Beautification Policy as part of the Port's Strategic Plan.
+g.
+Affordable Space - Limit vacancy and market underimproved spaces Prioritize marketing to non-profit entities and local and small businesses for Port facilities that are available for lower rental rates, at fair market rent to provide more affordable options than are typically available in the private sector.

+h.
+Southern Waterfront - Continue to limplement the Southern Waterfront Community Benefits and Beautification Policy as part of the Port's Strategic Plan.